mirzaazwad/Competitive-Programming/Category-Wise Problems/Number Theory/README.md

 	 return 0;
          }
 ```
-A brief implementation of the idea.
+A brief implementation of an idea.
 Make sure i starts from 2, it is a common mistake.
+It is not sieve but more efficient that the brute force approach.
+It is more like a relatively efficient approach with your complexity reduced to O(squareroot(N)) and for a list it is still efficient and becomes O(N).

 ```Python3
 def isPrime(a):